CERVICAL INSTABILITY

 • Proprioception exercises

-Depending on the degree of your cervical instability and if you had surgery prior to this, you may or may not need to wear a brace or cervical collar.
+Depending on the degree of your cervical instability and if you had surgery before this, you may or may not need to wear a brace or cervical collar.
 According to a two-year follow-up research study, surgery improves patient outcomes after one year.
 After two years, however, physical therapy was not better than surgery in terms of relieving symptoms.
 To put it another way, surgery becomes a quick fix for this condition and it reduces pain.

 Strengthening Exercises